Undisclosed client. NDA restricts use of the company name and logo.

 Approach

-The IA audit came first.
-I mapped the existing navigation and flagged the structural problems before touching any visual design.
-Stripping the 'Manage' prefix from nav items sounds like a small change but it immediately made the sidebar more scannable.
-Reorganizing by frequency of use and moving key actions like adding a new user to modals and inline flows reduced the number of steps for the most common tasks.
-The new patient onboarding flow was the most complex UX problem.
-Five screens with a high volume of inputs, used by clinicians who are often context-switching between administrative tasks and patient care.
-I restructured the field order and introduced progressive disclosure so that certain inputs only appeared when contextually relevant.
-The goal was to reduce cognitive load without removing anything required.
-The iPad app required a different mindset entirely.
-Therapists use it during live sessions with young patients, so speed and minimal friction were the priority over feature depth.
+After familiarizing myself with the product and the user intent, an information architecture audit was the first step.
+I mapped the existing navigation, flagged structural problems, and then provided proposed solutions.
+The simple act of stripping the 'Manage' prefix from nav items seems like an insignificant change, but it immediately made the sidebar more scannable.
+Next was reorganizing the navigation order by frequency of use and moving key actions like adding a new user to modals and inline flows reduced the number of steps for the most common tasks.
+The new patient onboarding flow was the most complex UX challenge.
+Five screens with a high number of inputs, used by clinicians who are often context-switching between administrative tasks and patient care.
+I restructured the field order and introduced progressive disclosure, so inputs only appeared when contextually relevant, reducing cognitive load without removing anything required.
+The tablet app required a different mindset.
+Therapists will use this during live sessions with young patients, so speed and minimal friction were the top priority.
 I designed the measurement tools, behavior logging, frequency tracking, and duration recording to be accessible in as few taps as possible.
-The constraint of in-session use shaped every interaction decision.
-I met with the CEO and PM twice a week throughout, using those sessions to walk through the existing app, pressure test new flows, and course correct quickly.
+The constraint of in-session use shaped all interaction decisions.

 3 screens of the wealth app design